Newborn German Shepherd puppies are carried in the womb by female German Shepherd Dogs for about 64 days.

 - The average birth weight of a newborn German Shepherd baby is anywhere between 0.08 pounds to 1.3 pounds

-- By the end of the 1st week, baby German Shepherd’s body weight is approximately 1.6 pounds to 2.1 pounds
+- By the end of the 1st week, the baby German Shepherd’s body weight is approximately 1.6 pounds to 2.1 pounds

 Which device is used for the measurement of the weight of Newborn German Shepherd puppies?